limitlessloop/vets.gov-status/scripts/migration_status/DVP.md

 Task                                              | Status   | Comments (only if yellow or red)
 ------------                                      | -------- | -------------
 Identify VA application owner                    | Complete  |  Dr. Shamen Singh (Business Owner) Drew Myklegard (Application Owner) Tim Robinson PM
-Initial cloud suitability 6 questions completed   |  No    |
-ITOPs to review if "obsolete" system based on usage     | Complete    | New system was approved by ITOPs ECSO Migration wave planning started              | Complete    |  Wave 1 Baseline costs (pre-cloud) documented             |  N/A    | No baseline (pre-cloud) costs because this is a new system
+Initial cloud suitability 6 questions completed   |  No    | Early migration; not yet deployed ITOPs to review if "obsolete" system based on usage     | Complete    | New system was approved by ITOPs ECSO Migration wave planning started              | Complete    |  Wave 1 Baseline costs (pre-cloud) documented             |  N/A    | No baseline (pre-cloud) costs because this is a new system